Frequently Asked Questions

 How can others join Teach Access?

 All who share the vision and mission of Teach Access are encouraged to join.
-Those interested in joining Teach Access should send email to email@example.com and follow the instructions on the reply.
+Those interested in joining Teach Access should visit our Membership page.

 Where can I learn more about Teach Access?

 Is Teach Access about changing Education or industry?

 Both.
 Teach Access can only reach its goal through collaboration between Industry and Education with the active participation of Accessibility Advocates.
 For example, Higher Education trains, educates and continually adapts its curricula to the needs of industry.
 Industry communicates the skills it needs, promotes employment opportunities for graduates, and works collaboratively with Higher Education to develop appropriate curricula.
 Accessibility Advocates provide essential input into user requirements, advise on Accessibility policy, and actively communicate opportunities and advancements to its constituents.

 In essence, it’s a calculation based on demand and supply.
 As industry demands accessibility skills from its workforce, education consumers demand accessibility training, so they have marketable skills when entering the workforce.
 With demand for accessibility skills on the rise, education must respond by providing more opportunities for learners to build accessibility skills and knowledge.
 When this happens, accessibility advocates and experts are there to help education build effective programs.